peggysaurus/ReadWide/README.md

 Core functions (for 4 day assignment deadline):
 A user should be able to search for a book, tag it with their own unique metrics, and save it to their reading history.
 Long-term goals:
-In future, a user should be able to
+In future, a user could be able to:
- - compare the books they've read for different time periods
+ - see a list of the books that they've read byt timeframe or by re-read counts
  - change the metrics that they choose to track
- - see a list of the books that they've read byt timeframe or by re-read counts
+ - compare the books they've read for different time periods
- - create an account as a new user
+ - create an account with email or other authentication to make their account accessible from multiple devices
- - log out/log in to different accounts
+ - access their data on a computer, import or export data to csv, share their read lists, tags etc with friends

  -- Tech Stack --
 The application itself is built with Android in Java, from Android 7.0 Nougat.
-It connects with a MongoDB v4.1.10 database and is supported by several additional libraries including:
+It connects with a MongoDB Atlas database via MongoDB Stitch and is supported by several additional libraries including:
 - To find books, the application accesses the openlibrary.org RESTful API using retrofit
 - Information is transferred in json format and converted using both Gson and Jackson libraries depending on the object required.
 Specifically, Jackson is used to convert json to HashMaps and back, while Gson is used for everything else.
 - Cover images are loaded from URL using Picasso